Types vs. interfaces in TypeScript - LogRocket Blog

 TypeScript provides a wide range of advanced type features that can’t be found in interfaces.
 Some of the unique features in TypeScript include:

-- Mapped types: Transforms an existing object type into a new type

-- Utility types: A set of out-of-the-box utilities that help to manipulate types

-TypeScript’s typing system is constantly evolving with every new release, making it a complex and powerful toolbox.
-The impressive typing system is one of the main reasons why many developers prefer to use TypeScript.
+TypeScript’s typing system constantly evolves with every new release, making it a complex and powerful toolbox.
+The impressive typing system is one of the main reasons many developers prefer to use TypeScript.

-Type aliases and interfaces are very similar, but have some subtle differences, as shown in the previous section.
+Type aliases and interfaces are similar but have subtle differences, as shown in the previous section.

-While almost all interface features are available in types or have equivalents, there is one exception: declaration merging.
-In general, interfaces should be used in scenarios where declaration merging is necessary, such as extending an existing library or authoring a new library.
+While almost all interface features are available in types or have equivalents, one exception is declaration merging.
+Interfaces should generally be used when declaration merging is necessary, such as extending an existing library or authoring a new one.
 Additionally, if you prefer the object-oriented inheritance style, using the

 extends keyword with an interface is often more readable than using the intersection with type aliases.

+extends enables the compiler to be more performant, compared to type aliases with intersections.

 However, many of the features in types are difficult or impossible to achieve with interfaces.
-For example, TypeScript provides a rich set of features like conditional types, generic types, type guards, advanced types, and more.
+For example, TypeScript provides rich features like conditional types, generic types, type guards, advanced types, and more.
 You can use them to build a well-constrained type system to make your app strongly typed.
-This can’t be achieved by the interface.
+The interface can’t achieve this.

 In many cases, they can be used interchangeably depending on personal preference.
 But, we should use type aliases in the following use cases:

-- To use mapped types, conditional types, type guard, or other advanced type features

 Compared with interfaces, types are more expressive.
-There are many advanced type features that are not available in interfaces, and those features continue to grow as TypeScript evolves.
+Many advanced type features are unavailable in interfaces, and those features continue to grow as TypeScript evolves.

+Below is an example of the advanced type feature that the interface can’t achieve.

+keyof operator, we created a type that automatically generates getter methods for any object type.

-In addition, many developers prefer to use types because they are a good match with the functional programming paradigm.
+In addition, many developers prefer to use types because they match the functional programming paradigm well.
 The rich type expression makes it easier to achieve functional composition, immutability, and other functional programming capabilities in a type-safe manner.

-In this article, we discussed type aliases and interfaces, as well as their differences.
+In this article, we discussed type aliases and interfaces and their differences.
 While there are some scenarios in which one is preferred over the other, in most cases, the choice between them boils down to personal preference.

-I lean towards using types, simply because of the amazing type system.
+I lean towards using types simply because of the amazing type system.
 What are your preferences?
 You are welcome to share your opinions in the comments section below.

 This article still leaves me confused.
 I still feel like I can use whichever.

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.